 Here are three great books on strengths selling that you may enjoy – I sure did 🙂

-A timeless book of stories that may affirm what you already have a sense of with more meat added, published in 2003.
+1. Discover Your Sales Strengths by Tony Rutigliano.
+How the greatest salespeople develop winning careers.
+A timeless book of stories that may affirm what you already have a sense of with more meat added.
+Published in 2003 and still valid.

 Want to learn more about how you can make the most of your expert knowledge?
 Learn how we can work together HERE.